Category:

 In the early years of her career, Yokota focused on developing her in-ring abilities and refining her wrestling style.
 She competed in singles and tag team matches, showcasing her versatility as a wrestler.
 Yokota’s innovative moves and technical prowess allowed her to rise through the ranks in the Japanese women’s wrestling scene.

 Yokota’s first major championship victory came when she won the AJW Junior Championship in 1979.
-This marked the beginning of her ascent to the top of the women’s wrestling scene in Japan.
+This marked the beginning of her ascent to the top of Japan’s women’s wrestling scene.
 In 1980, Yokota captured the prestigious WWWA World Single Championship, a title she would hold multiple times throughout her career.
-As a tag team wrestler, she also won the WWWA World Tag Team Championship on several occasions with different partners, including Devil Masami and Lioness Asuka.
+As a tag team wrestler, she also won the WWWA World Tag Team Championship several times with different partners, including Devil Masami and Lioness Asuka.

 Rivalries